Roadmap

 Cheap voice providers

-Currently voice works with one expensive provider.
+Right now voice runs on one expensive provider.
 We're adding alternatives — 10x savings for basic scenarios, premium voices for important clients.

 • Google's Gemini Live — ~10× cheaper for typical conversations